7-Template Dental WordPress Build, Figma-to-Elementor — 170 Hours, 30 Days

 The Craft of a Template Library Build

 Seven isolated dental template builds from Figma to Elementor — 170 hours across 30 days for a US marketing agency’s internal template library.
-Six Figma designs and one Adobe XD supplied from three design files; each template occupied its own WordPress instance on FastPanel, built to its design file before any client project was assigned.
+Six Figma designs and one Adobe XD supplied from three design files; each template occupied its own WordPress instance on FastPanel, built to its design file before any client project began.

 This case study is a record of that kind of engagement: 170 hours across seven dental templates, each built from Figma (six designs) or Adobe XD (one design) onto isolated WordPress instances, delivered in under a month.